Blosc/c-blosc2/ROADMAP.md

 Actions to be done
 ------------------

 * Lock support for super-chunks: when different processes are accessing concurrently to super-chunks, make them to sync properly by using locks, either on-disk (frame-backed super-chunks), or in-memory.
+Such a lock support would be configured in build time, so it could be disabled with a cmake flag.

 * Checksums: the frame can benefit from having a checksum per every chunk/index/metalayer.
 This will provide more safety towards frames that are damaged for whatever reason.
 Also, this would provide better feedback when trying to determine the parts of the frame that are corrupted.
 Candidates for checksums can be the xxhash32 or xxhash64, depending on the gaols (to be decided).